About this day

 Dr Volcano's travel guide to the Centre of the Earth: Volcanoes, giant crystals, and time travel in a wooden boat Dougal Jerram, Geologist, television and media presenter and author.

-Prof Dougal Jerram (aka Dr Volcano) takes you on a journey that will have you looking into volcanoes above the crater, looking at the world from beneath, and travelling back in time through the Grand Canyon.
-Learning about the planet through adventures and travels in the Earth Sciences.
+Prof Dougal Jerram (aka Dr Volcano) will have you looking into volcanoes from above the crater, looking at the world from beneath, and travelling back in time through the Grand Canyon.

 About Dougal Jerram